Middle Ages, Dark Ages, medieval sites

 We find the families as Della Torre, the Visconti, and the Sforza.
 Like also the Scaligers, the Gonzaga, the Ezzelini, the Carraresi and Da Camino.

 In the land of the pope:

 Hence here we have The Este, Da Polenta, Bentivoglio, and Ordelaffi.
 As well as the Manfredi, the Alidosi, the Malatesta.
 And also the Trinci, the Varano, the Gabrielli, the Da Montefeltro, and the Baglioni.

-And now, let’s found this incredible period of our history per each region:
+In our “Suggested tours” section, we propose some themed day excursions with local guides.
+And now, let’s find this incredible period of our history per each region: